-7 Simple Visual Tricks that Can Send Your Web Conversions Through the Roof
+7 Simple Design Tweaks That Send Conversions Through the Roof

 There are many elements to an online business.
 There is the website and a regularly updated blog.
 There’s a sales funnel, marketing, social media, advertising.